nartallax/parcel-packager-js-with-circular-dep-resolving/README.md

 ## Why this logic is not a part of most existing bundlers?

 Looks like it's ECMAScript standard behaviour for this kind of things (which sucks).
-Seems like everyone have this problem, like, once or twice a year, solving it just by juggling the code a little, and don't care the rest of the time.
 If you're maintaining some bundler and want to adopt this logic - please do so.
 I'll be delighted to know that at least one bundler is better now.

 ## Updating the fork to newer version of original